Home Cruise lines Princess Cruises South America Sapphire Princess Los Angeles Sunday, November 16, 2025

 Balboa

-Among the activities that can be enjoyed in Balboa, hiking is definitely one of the main ones.
-The trails surrounded by wild nature will allow you to fully experience the beauty of nature and enjoy the picturesque view of Balboa.
-The best way to reach the city is aboard a cruise ship.
-Choose a cruise that departs from Balboa or that has the city as a stop to have the opportunity to admire the unique beauty of this area and discover Central America, the Caribbean and the Mediterranean.
+The best way to reach the city is on board a cruise ship.
+Choose a cruise that departs from Balboa or has the city as a stop to admire up close the unique beauty of this territory and to set off to discover Central America, the Caribbean, and the Mediterranean.

 Manta